 Curaderm BEC5 cream is a trusted cream that many people find useful and convenient as they can use it in their own homes.
 It has a long shelf life making it convenient to use as needed.
 It is a non-invasive formula and easily stored in the fridge.

-How to use Curaderm BEC5?
+How To Apply Curaderm BEC5?

 Wash using a mild antiseptic in order to clean the area.
-Apply Curaderm BEC5 relatively thickly to the area at least twice daily and cover with a micro pore.
+Apply Curaderm BEC5 relatively thickly to the area at least twice daily and cover with a micropore.
 The cream can be used anywhere from 1 to 12 weeks, sometimes even longer depending on the size of the area.
 Store below 25 degrees Celsius.

-How much Curaderm BEC5 to use?
+How Much Curaderm BEC5 to Apply?

 Depending on the size of the area, between approximately 0.1 and 0.5g of cream may be required for each application.
 Do not apply to an area that is larger than 25cm squared.
 If larger areas require cream, extra care should be taken.
 It is important to use it consistently.
-If an application is forgetten you can recommence using it twice daily, or as originally directed.
+If an application is forgotten you can recommence using it twice daily, or as originally directed.